(Last updated: May 7, 2026)

 No matter what time of year it is, the Tri-Cities will have something to offer if you’re into outdoor sports and activities.

 We have more than 30 walking/hiking/running trails, ranging from riverside to mountaintop.
-The Sacajawea Heritage Trail is popular with bicyclists and walkers/runners.
+The Sacagawea Heritage Trail is popular with bicyclists and walkers/runners.
 It’s a scenic 23-mile loop that touches Kennewick, Pasco, and Richland on both sides of the Columbia River.
-I’m a big fan of hiking up Badger Mountain, and you can do that year-round as long as there’s no snow on the ground.
+Badger Mountain is a popular spot that you can hike/climb year-round as long as there’s no snow on the ground.
 (Well, I wouldn’t hike it with snow on the ground, but other people do.)
 Biking and running are also super-popular here — there are a lot of races all year long if you’re competitive, or you can just use some of the same paths and trails that the runners do.

 We have 10 terrific golf courses that will challenge golfers of any skill level, including a couple that used to host pro and high-level college tournaments.
 High school sports are really popular in the Tri-Cities — our teams often play for and win state titles!
 We also have a junior hockey team — the Tri-City Americans — and a minor league baseball team, the Tri-City Dust Devils.
 If you’re into sports and the outdoors, you’ll love it here!